angelalonso/homebot/README.md

             - my laptop can cross-compile for the Raspi
           - homebot can be tested locally on my laptop
           - homebot can be simulated locally on my laptop
+  - It has an Arduino that gets data from sensors and sends it to the Raspbi
+    - The Arduino is connected to a distance sensor and can get data from it
+    - The Arduino can send that data every x milliseconds
+    - The Raspi can read that data and print it on Python
+    - The Raspi can read that data and print it on Rust
 - The robot is independent on how and when to move
   - TBD